Last year, we shared some of our favourite UK drives and destinations for both the summer and winter months.

 Strangford Lough lies to the east of Belfast in Northern Ireland.
 Measuring 58 square miles and boasting over 70 islands, the lake is part of the Strangford and Lecale Area of Outstanding Natural Beauty and is an important wildlife conservation zone.
 It’s also bordered by a road, which means there’s a scenery-filled drive just waiting to be discovered.

 Start out in the market town of Newtownards and head south along the edge of Strangford Lough towards the coastal village of Portaferry.
-On the way you’ll bypass attractions like Mount Stewart (a 19th-century residence that has more than five and half miles of beautiful walking trails), Greyabbey (a picturesque village that’s famous for antiques) and Kircubbin (with the award-winning Echlinville Distillery nearby).
+On the way, you’ll bypass attractions like Mount Stewart (a 19th-century residence that has more than five and a half miles of beautiful walking trails), Greyabbey (a picturesque village that’s famous for antiques) and Kircubbin (with the award-winning Echlinville Distillery nearby).

 Portaferry itself stands at the mouth of the lake and it’s a quick ferry ride across to the village of Strangford.
-If you’re a fan of Game of Thrones then be sure to head out along the coast to visit Castle Ward, which doubled as Winterfell in the early seasons of the show.
+If you’re a fan of Game of Thrones, then be sure to head out along the coast to visit Castle Ward, which doubled as Winterfell in the early seasons of the show.

-It’s well-worth leaving the lake behind for a moment to visit Downpatrick, home to the Down Cathedral, which is said to be the burial place of Saint Patrick.
+It’s well worth leaving the lake behind for a moment to visit Downpatrick, home to the Down Cathedral, which is said to be the burial place of Saint Patrick.
 Then it’s on to Killyleagh by way of Delamont Country Park, which offers lovely views and activities for the kids.

 Keep heading north along the lake’s edge and you’ll pass through several pretty villages.
 A quick trip to Mahee Island is a must as you’ll get to see the Nendrum Monastic Site, which dates back to the 5th century, and Mahee Castle.
 Then it’s on towards Comber, stopping off at Castle Espie on the way to take in the area’s beautiful wetland and wildlife.